RescueSocial/Amber-Heard_Disinformation_Operations_Bots/_Tumblr Data/ReadMe.md

 <b>Beginning Tumblr Data on Amber Heard for Social Network/Data Analysis.</b>

-Timeseries Graph shows that 2016 and 2018 had the most posts on Amber Heard with 2 peaks.
+Timeseries Graph shows that 2016 and early 2019 had the most posts on Amber Heard with 2 top peaks.
-<br>This is showing a normal graph of interest, lacking bot activity under her name for Tumblr.
+<br>This might be showing a normal graph of interest, lacking bot activity under her name for Tumblr.
+2020-2022 remains lower unlike other platforms.
 <br>Comparisons of non-bot anomaly infused platforms against her name is important for context in the study.

 - 35,898 Tumblr Posts with "Amber Heard" Tag from 2009-2022.
 The first post using her name under tags is 2009.
 Tumblr began in 2007.